-If the method is native and the platform-dependent code that implements it has not yet been bound (§5.6) into the Java Virtual

-Machine, that is done.
+If the method is native and the platform-dependent code that implements it has not yet been bound (§5.6) into the Java Virtual Machine, that is done.
 The nargs argument values and objectref are popped from the operand stack and are passed as parameters to the code that implements the method.
 Any argument value that is of a floating-point type undergoes value set conversion (§2.8.3) prior to being passed as a parameter.
 The parameters are passed and the code is invoked in an implementation-dependent manner.
 When the platform-dependent code returns, the following take place:

-- If the native method is synchronized, the monitor associated with objectref is updated and possibly exited as if by execution of a monitorexit instruction (§monitorexit) in the current thread. - If the native method returns a value, the return value of the platform-dependent code is converted in an implementation-dependent way to the return type of the native method and pushed onto the operand stack.
+• If the native method is synchronized, the monitor associated with objectref is updated and possibly exited as if by execution of a monitorexit instruction (§monitorexit) in the current thread.

+• If the native method returns a value, the return value of the platform-dependent code is converted in an implementation-dependent way to the return type of the native method and pushed onto the operand stack.

-If the resolved method is signature polymorphic (§2.9), then the invokevirtual instruction proceeds as follows.
+If the resolved method is signature polymorphic (§2.9.3), and declared in the java.lang.invoke.MethodHandle class, then the invokevirtual instruction proceeds as follows, where D is the descriptor of the method symbolically referenced by the instruction.

-First, a reference to an instance of java.lang.invoke.MethodType is obtained as if by resolution of a symbolic reference to a method type (§5.4.3.5) with the same parameter and return types as the descriptor of the method referenced by the invokevirtual instruction.
+First, a reference to an instance of java.lang.invoke.MethodType is obtained as if by resolution of a symbolic reference to a method type (§5.4.3.5) with the same parameter and return types as D.

 - If the named method is invokeExact, the instance of java.lang.invoke.MethodType must be semantically equal to the type descriptor of the receiving method handle objectref.
-The method handle to be invoked is objectref. - If the named method is invoke, and the instance of java.lang.invoke.MethodType is semantically equal to the type descriptor of the receiving method handle objectref, then the method handle to be invoked is objectref. - If the named method is invoke, and the instance of java.lang.invoke.MethodType is not semantically equal to the type descriptor of the receiving method handle objectref, then the Java Virtual Machine attempts to adjust the type descriptor of the receiving method handle, as if by a call to java.lang.invoke.MethodHandle.asType, to obtain an exactly invokable method handle m.
+The method handle to be invoked is objectref. - If the named method is invoke, and the instance of java.lang.invoke.MethodType is semantically equal to the type descriptor of the receiving method handle objectref, then the method handle to be invoked is objectref. - If the named method is invoke, and the instance of java.lang.invoke.MethodType is not semantically equal to the type descriptor of the receiving method handle objectref, then the Java Virtual Machine attempts to adjust the type descriptor of the receiving method handle, as if by invocation of the asType method of java.lang.invoke.MethodHandle, to obtain an exactly invokable method handle m.
 The method handle to be invoked is m.